TAC, Jr. #16

 The Great Lover --- 1949, 1 hr 30 min.

-Mishaps occur on a ship bound for France as a Boy Scout leader, a duchess
+Mishaps occur on a ship bound for France as a Boy Scout leader,

 and a cardsharp resolve their differences.